ABbiodiversity/wildRtrax/README.md

 ## Usage

 All functions begin with a `wt_*` prefix.
 Column names and metadata align with the WildTrax infrastructure.
 The goal is to follow the work flow of pre-processing, linking with WildTrax, download and analysis.
+Some functions are built specifically for ARUs :sound:, cameras :cameras: or point counts :bird:, while others are used for all sensors.

 - Pre-process acoustic data
   - `wt_audio_scanner` :sound: